obiwanjacobi/Zim80/readme.md

 ## Credits:

-Using the WaveDrom json format to generate wave diagrams from recorded signal changes by the LogicAnalyzer. http://wavedrom.com/
+Using the WaveDrom json format to generate wave diagrams from recorded signal changes by the LogicAnalyzer.
+Copyright (c) 2011-2016 Aliaksei Chapyzhenka http://wavedrom.com/

 Using the Zexlax Z80 excercizer scripts Copyright (C) 1994  Frank D. Cringle Modified by J.G.Harston for zmac compatibility.